Social capital: Leisure studies

-Social Capital, Marriage, and Romantic Relationships
+Social capital, marriage, and romantic relationships

 Kislev (2019) shows that following vast changes to the status of marriage in modern society singles present higher social capital.
 They also derive greater happiness from equal levels of social capital compared with married people.
 In a later study, Kislev (2020) shows the relation between romantic relationships desire and singleness.
 He shows that a lower degree of relationship desire has a significant effect on the relative importance of friends.
 Furthermore, both higher levels of the relative importance of friends and social satisfaction are negatively correlated with relationship desire.

 Effects on informal economies

 Social capital has been associated with the reduction in access to informal credit in informal economies (especially in developing countries).
-Mwangi and Ouma (2012) ran a bivariate probit model on financial access national survey data to the impact of social capital on financial inclusion in Kenya.
-They determined that membership to groups increased one's probability of getting an informal loan by 1.45% and also the more group memberships one held, the more likely they were to access an informal loan.
+Social capital in rural communities bring business-related knowledge and skills, entrepreneurial wellbeing, and economic benefits for individuals within communities, while for the community as a whole, strong social capital also brings extra shared economic benefits, and it can also foster socio-cultural change within the community.

 Similar results were revealed in a cross-sectional study run by Sarker in Bangladesh.
 Some other authors also note the importance of social capital among female entrepreneurship.
 Epo (2013) presented the case that social capital and micro loans increase the likelihood of female entrepreneurship in Cameroon.
 Epo did this by comparing the welfare outcomes of the entrepreneurs who both had access and no access.
 Other authors, however, disagree about the positive correlation between social capital and microfinance, Kanak and Iiguni argue that formation of social capital is largely dependent on strategies implemented by Microfinance Institutions.
 Kanak and Iiguni determined this while investigating social capital formation in a rural village in Bangladesh.

+For their study in Indian rural communities, Trivedi and colleagues make a distinction between internal social capital, i.e. within a rural community, and external social capital, i.e., between people from the community with people outside the community.
+They argue that both internal and external social capital need to be in place for a rural community to create entrepreneurial and economic benefits, which in turn can reduce poverty.